Vitorecacho/Multivariate-Bayesian-Structural-Decomposition/README.md

 This guide outlines the necessary steps to run the analysis.
-The process involves executing three R scripts in a specific sequence.
-Each script is designed to process data and generate an output that serves as the input for the next script.

 ## Prerequisites
 All required R libraries are listed at the top of each script file.
 When you install these primary libraries,